grantsrb/blotching/readme.md

         a value of 3 means there will be 3 training updates for every validation

+    "axe_loops": int
+        the number of loops to perform in which the samples are axed, meaning they permanently lose a segment if the model got the problem correct and the relative loss difference is less than some tolerance
+    "axe_tol": float
+        the tolerence of the loss difference to decide when to keep axings

     "aug_loops": int
         if greater than 0, will use the model to augment samples in the training data.
 Augmentations are only kept when the final answer